 Knee arthritis and exercise research was done at Alfred Hospital in Melbourne, Australia to determine whether exertion prescribed for heart patients was in fact aggravating their joints.

-In more general terms, does the movement exacerbate the cartilage and the degenerative pain in our joints?
+In more general terms, does the movement exacerbate the wear of cartilage and increase the degenerative pain in our joints?
 Can keeping fit actually lessen the stiffness or does it only affect the pain of wear and tear?

 Three hundred healthy adults aged fifty to eighty with no history of knee injury or

-disease were recruited from an existing study on healthy aging.
+disease were recruited from an existing study on aging.

 MRI's were done on their knees to determine cartilage defects and thickness; and general wear and tear.
 The patients were followed for fifteen years when new scans were made.